Student Stories & Voices

 Brody Malone

-In this Stanford Athletics spolight, senior Brody Malone talks about his journey to Stanford and the gymnastics program, how grit and determination shaped that journey, and the importance of family.
+In this Stanford Athletics spolight, Brody talks about his journey to Stanford and the gymnastics program, how grit and determination shaped that journey, and the importance of family.

 Read more